benpremireiller/PygameChess/README.md

 python PyGameLoop.py
 ```

-Then play with point and click.
+Then point and click to play.

 ## Contributing